Playing DnD 5e

 Types of d20 Rolls

-d20 rolls are the most important and the most frequent rolls in the game, and they cover any determination of success and failure.
-These rolls come in three types, each of which has a different purpose.
+d20 rolls are the most important and the most frequent rolls while playing the game, and they cover any determination of success and failure.
+These rolls come in three types, each of which has a different purpose while playing.

 Most of the time when you roll a d20, you will roll against a target number (either Difficulty Class (DC) or Armor Class (AC)).
 In all cases, ties go to the roller.
 So if you roll a d20 against a DC of 10, you need to roll 10 or higher.
 Remember: “Meets it, beats it.”